coding-to-music/coding-to-music.github.io/docs/source/An-Internal-Medicine-Doctor-and-His-Peers-Read-the-Pfizer-Vaccine-Study-and-See-Red-Flags.rst

-An Internal Medicine Doctor and His Peers Read the Pfizer Vaccine Study and See Red Flags [Updated]
+An Internal Medicine Doctor and His Peers Read the Pfizer Vaccine Study and See Red Flags
 ======================================================================================================